-It is based on simple market logic: price fluctuations decrease before further breakthrough.
+It is based on simple market logic: price fluctuations decrease before a further breakthrough.
 On different timeframes, the “Triangle” model can be a figure of trend continuation and reversal.
-Most of the trader test the triangle trading system on FinmaxFX.
+Most of the traders test the triangle trading system on FinmaxFX.

 What is the “Triangle” pattern?

 This model is formed by the convergence of trend lines to each other.
 This happens when the activity of traders decreases.
 There are two types of this pattern:

 - An ascending figure.

 - A descending figure.

 It is sometimes difficult for beginner traders to classify the “Triangle” figure and distinguish it from other patterns of technical analysis.
 In order to understand how this model is formed, one should follow a certain rule – the first trend reversal point in the triangle itself should be the highest (in this case, the upward trend).
 In a downward trend, point 1 should have a minimum height inside the pattern.

 If this rule is not followed, the model is interpreted incorrectly.
 However, determining the further direction of the trend is not all.
 The trader should determine the goal he can achieve.
 When the price breaks through the triangle boundary upwards, it is necessary to open an order to buy the asset.
 The minimum goal is the height of the figure itself.

 Traders often call the “Triangle” downward and upward models “bearish” and “bullish”, respectively.
 A bullish figure is distinguished by the fact that its resistance is almost a horizontal line.